 It didn’t help that I messed up when booking our plane ticket and booked it on the wrong date!
 So we had to eat $80 in change fees to change it to our needed departure date.

-Transportation: As with every destination, we used a variety of transport including taxis, buses, vans, scooters, planes and our own two feet.
-We did spent a lot of time hoofing it and took many steps while we explored all the cities this way and did many hikes while we explored the North Central area of Vietnam.
+As with every destination, we used a variety of transport including taxis, buses, vans, scooters, planes and our own two feet.
+We did spend a lot of time hoofing it and took many steps while we explored all the cities this way and did many hikes while we explored the North Central area of Vietnam.

-Activities: We found ourselves doing a lot of activities while in Vietnam.
-We did a 3 day/2 night trip around Halong Bay, attended a Water Puppet show in Hanoi, joined in on the Buffalo Run- a 7 day overland trip between Hanoi and Hoi An, spent a day traveling by scooter between Hue and Hoi An, visited many war museums and took a cruise of the Mekong Delta.
+We found ourselves doing a lot of activities while in Vietnam.
+We did a 3 day/2 night trip around Halong Bay, attended a Water Puppet show in Hanoi, joined in on the Buffalo Run- a 7-day overland trip between Hanoi and Hoi An, spent a day traveling by scooter between Hue and Hoi An, visited many war museums and took a cruise of the Mekong Delta.

-Food: We ate a lot of local food while in Vietnam because it was very cheap and very good.
+We ate a lot of local food while in Vietnam because it was very cheap and very good.
 We found ourselves mentioning to each other several times that it was some of the best local food we had eaten in our 8 months of travel.
 Average street food meal cost 25,000dong per person, so $2USD total for both of us.

 Favorite Beach: We only visited one beach during our time in Vietnam and that was a private beach in Hue.
-It rained, but was still beautiful.
+It rained but was still beautiful.

 Favorite City: Hanoi